Difference Between Scala vs Java

 There are many similarities between the languages.
 Scala can be coded in Java way and can use any Java library.
 Most of the Java IDE supports Scala programming.
 Scala is developed from the experience of Java and therefore Scala is more high-end.
 Since Scala uses Java libraries and tools, it is easy to develop the language.

 This is a guide to the difference between Scala vs Java.
-Here we also discuss the Scala vs Java key differences with infographics, and comparison table.
+Here we also discuss the Scala vs Java key differences with infographics, and comparison table in detail.
 You may also have a look at the following articles to learn more –